chriswendt/ietf/draft-ietf-stir-passport.md

 These would include:

 * "iat" claim should closely correspond to a date/time the message was originated.
 It should also be within a relative delta time that is reasonable for clock drift and transmission time characteristics associated with the application using the PASSporT token.
-* either "dtn" claim or "duri" claim is included to prevent the ability to use a previously originated message to send to another destination party
+* "dest" claim is included to prevent the ability to use a previously originated message to send to another destination party

 **7.2 Solution Considerations**